Find. Compare. Blaze Ahead.

 Honest caveat: the public ELO leaderboard tells a different story

 I want to flag something.
-The four tools in this post are the mainstream consumer/prosumer winners of 2026 — the ones you can sign up for and use today.
+The four generators I put through the side-by-side test are the mainstream consumer/prosumer winners of 2026: the ones you can sign up for and use today.
 But the public ELO leaderboard for AI video (Artificial Analysis, May 2026) tells a slightly different story.
 The current #1 in the text-to-video arena is HappyHorse-1.0 at ELO 1357, with Dreamina Seedance 2.0 topping the with-audio category.
 Open-weight models like LTX-2 Pro are competitive with the commercial tier.

 What this means in practice: if you only care about absolute output quality and are willing to use less-polished products, the commercial four aren't actually #1.
 If you want a usable product with billing, support, and a real UI today, the four above are the realistic shortlist.
 I weighted my picks toward usable-today rather than benchmark-best.
 Worth knowing the leaderboard exists.